dsgissin/blog/_posts/2019-06-12-canonical_spaces_1.markdown

 This sort of analysis is very nice for linear networks where we can clearly define the canonical representation, which happens to be linear and behaves nicely.
 However, when we move to deep ReLU networks for example, we don't even know how to properly describe the canonical representation, and it is incredibly high dimensional.
 Still, there are a couple of works that try to use the connection between the two spaces to explain why SGD works in the deep representation.

 In Hui Jiang's [paper][Jiang], the analysis of $$\frac{\partial \theta}{\partial W}$$ (refered to as the "disparity matrix") is used to explore the loss landscape of general neural networks, assuming they are expressive enough.
 The canonical representation that is used is the Fourier representation of functions over the input space (which is also linear and nicely behaved).
-Assuming the family of neural networks $$\epsilon$$-convers that Fourier space (a strong assumption), this suggests that under a random initialization it would be very hard to have the diparity matrix not be full rank, and therefore we shouldn't be surprised that optimizing with SGD finds the global minimum.
+Assuming the family of neural networks $$\epsilon$$-convers that Fourier space (a strong assumption), this suggests that during optimization it would be very hard to have the diparity matrix not be of full rank, and therefore we shouldn't be surprised that optimizing with SGD finds the global minimum.

 Another [paper][Julius] by Julius Berner et al, analyzes shallow ReLU networks in order to start showing the connection between the parameteric space and canonical space (referred to as "realization space") for an actual neural network.
 The main result shows "inverse stability" of the shallow neural network under certain, mild conditions on the weights.
-Informally, inverse stability is the property such that for a given parameterization $$W$$ and it's corresponding canonical representation $$\theta$$, all close canonical representations to $$\theta$$ have a corresponding parametric representation near $$W$$.
+Informally, inverse stability is the property such that for a given parameterization $$W$$ and it's corresponding canonical representation $$\theta$$, all canonical representations close to $$\theta$$ have a corresponding parametric representation close to $$W$$.
 Such a property suggests that optimizing in the parameteric space should behave like optimization in the canonical space.
-Another interesting thing in this paper, is the fact that there is explicit discussion of the fact that while the canonical space is linear (as we saw throughout this blog), shallow ReLU networks aren't expressive enough to fill that entire space.
-This means that the optimization objective in the canonical space is a convex loss function with a non-convex feasible set of solutions.
+Another interesting thing in this paper, is that there is explicit discussion of the fact that while the canonical loss surface is convex (as we saw throughout this blog), shallow ReLU networks aren't expressive enough to fill the entire canonical space.
+This means that the optimization objective in the canonical space is a convex loss function with a non-convex feasible set.
 We'll see another, more digestible example of this in the next blog post.

 ---
 ---